Equivalence of Stabilizer and Shannon R\'enyi Entropies: Exact Results for Quantum Critical Chains

-We establish an {\it{exact correspondence}} for generic quadratic fermions: for any nondegenerate Gaussian eigenstate, the stabilizer Rényi entropy equals the Shannon–Rényi entropy of a number–conserving free–fermion eigenstate on a doubled system, evaluated in the computational basis.
-Specializing to the transverse–field Ising (TFI) chain, this maps ground–state SRE at system size $L$ to SR entropies of the XX–chain ground state of length $2L$.
+We establish an {\it{exact correspondence}} for generic quadratic fermions: for any Gaussian eigenstate, the stabilizer Rényi entropy equals the Shannon–Rényi entropy of a number–conserving free–fermion eigenstate on a doubled system, evaluated in the computational basis.
+At the level of Gaussian states, the doubled state can be understood as arising from two copies of the original state through a state-dependent fermionic Gaussian unitary transformation.
+Specializing to the TFI chain, this maps ground–state SRE at system size $L$ to SR entropies of the XX–chain ground state of length $2L$.
 Leveraging the correspondence and additional exact identities, we derive {\it{closed expressions}} for the stabilizer entropy at indices $\alpha=\tfrac{1}{2},2,4$ for a broad class of critical closed free–fermion systems, expressible in terms of universal TFI functions.
-We further obtain CFT scaling laws for SRE at general Rényi index under both periodic and open boundaries, clarifying boundary–condition dependence and connecting to Affleck–Ludwig boundary entropy~\cite{AffleckLudwig1991,CardyBCFT2004,Hoshino2025,Hoshino2025b}.
-Our framework unifies SR and SRE within Gaussian paradigm, recovers and extends CFT predictions, and provides accessible formulas: SR entropies in the required bases are measurable via local projective sampling on quantum processors~\cite{central-charge}, and—via our SR$\leftrightarrow$SRE correspondence—this immediately provides SRE for (nondegenerate) Gaussian eigenstates.
-Beyond 1D, the correspondence applies in any dimension at the Gaussian level, opening avenues for higher–dimensional criticality, basis–resolved universality, and quantitative links between non-stabilizerness, measurement bases, and conformal data.
+We further obtain CFT scaling laws for SRE at general Rényi index under both periodic (PBC) and open (OBC) boundary conditions, with a discontinuity at \(\alpha=4\), appearing in the universal logarithmic coefficient for OBC and in the universal constant term for PBC~\cite{Stephan2009,Stephan2010}.
+In this way, the exact SR$\leftrightarrow$SRE correspondence recovers the CFT regime discussed in~\cite{Hoshino2025,Hoshino2025b} for \(\alpha<4\) and extends it to all \(\alpha\) across the transition.
+Our framework unifies SR and SRE within the Gaussian paradigm, recovers and extends CFT predictions, and provides accessible formulas: SR entropies in the required bases are measurable via local projective sampling on quantum processors~\cite{central-charge}, and—via our SR$\leftrightarrow$SRE correspondence—relate experimentally accessible SR entropies to SRE for Gaussian eigenstates.
+Beyond 1D, the correspondence holds in any dimension at the Gaussian level, opening avenues for higher–dimensional criticality, basis–resolved universality, and quantitative links among non-stabilizerness, measurement bases, and conformal data.

 Let $\rho$ be an arbitrary quantum state on a finite-dimensional Hilbert space, and fix an orthonormal measurement basis $\mathcal{B}=\{\lvert x\rangle\}$.
 Denote the associated outcome probabilities by $p_x=\langle x|\rho|x\rangle$.
 The Shannon--R\'enyi entropy of order $\alpha>0$, $\alpha\neq 1$, with logarithms in natural base, is